wanjawischmeier/realtime-translation-frontend/README.md

         - Maybe try to reconnect if error is not 1003
 - [x] Bug: First incomplete sentence that comes in does not get displayed, only after a complete one has been recieved
 - [x] Handle initial "ready" package
-- [ ] For room list etc: refresh on connection reestablished
-    - [ ] On connected callback in ServerHealthProvider
 - [x] Add restart room logic
 - [x] Bug: not always recognizing when password cookie expires, should be asking for pw again in that case.
 Implement new system for authentication
 - [x] Add connection_id cookie